SilverDove/Studio_Ghibli_Website/README.md

 # Studio Ghibli Website

 ## Introduction
-This project is an website about the Ghibli universe built using HTML, CSS and Javascript.
+This project is a website about the Ghibli universe built using HTML, CSS and Javascript.
 It is intuitive and optimized for the ease of everyone.
 Enjoy it!

 ## Getting Started
 1. Clone or download the [master branch](https://github.com/SilverDove/Studio_Ghibli_Website.git).
-2. Open the project folder and click on one of the html page.
+2. Open the project folder and click on one of the Html pages.

 ## Features